 There is also additional power and safety considerations to make when using an HMI.
 They often require generators and personnel to operate them.

-3. Fluorescent film lighting kit
+3. Fluorescent video lighting kit

 If you’ve ever spotted a lighting fixture on set with a row of light tubes, then you’ve seen fluorescent film or video lighting kits at work.
 These lights emit ultraviolet light from mercury vapor and can be balanced for both indoor and outdoor use.